aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Enter 2000+1 in cell 0,2,0

 Enter 1 in Search box and press <Enter>
-Result: Cell 0,0,0 is selected
+Expected result: Cell 0,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Press <Enter> again
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter 1 in Search box and press <Enter>
-Result: Cell 1,0,0 is selected
+Expected result: Cell 1,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter Te in Search box and press <Enter>
-Result: Cell 3,1,0 is selected
+Expected result: Cell 3,1,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter test in Search box and press <Enter>
-Result: Cell 3,1,0 is selected
+Expected result: Cell 3,1,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Select cell 1,0,0
 Toggle Match case On
 Enter test in Search box and press <Enter>
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Match case Off
 Enter 2001 in Search box and press <Enter>
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Code and Results On
 Enter 2001 in Search box and press <Enter>
-Result: Cell 0,2,0 is selected
+Expected result: Cell 0,2,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Code and Results Off
 Select cell 5,2,0
 Enter 1 in Search box and press <Enter>
-Result: Cell 0,0,0 is selected
+Expected result: Cell 0,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Select cell 5,2,0
 Toggle Search Backwards On
 Enter 1 in Search box and press <Enter>
-Result: Cell 0,2,0 is selected
+Expected result: Cell 0,2,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Search Backwards Off
 Enter Te in Search box and press <Enter>
-Result: Cell 3,1,0 is selected
+Expected result: Cell 3,1,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Whole Words On
 Select cell 0,0,0
 Enter Te in Search box and press <Enter>
-Result: Nothing
+Expected result: Nothing
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Whole Words On
 Select cell 0,0,0
 Enter Test in Search box and press <Enter>
-Result: Cell 3,1,0 is selected
+Expected result: Cell 3,1,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Toggle Whole Words Off
 Toggle Regular expression On
 Select cell 10,0,0
 Enter .*[1-3] in Search box and press <Enter>
-Result: Cell 2,1,0 is selected
+Expected result: Cell 2,1,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter .*[1-3] in Search box and press <Enter>
-Result: Cell 0,0,0 is selected
+Expected result: Cell 0,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter .*[1-3] in Search box and press <Enter>
-Result: Cell 1,0,0 is selected
+Expected result: Cell 1,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 Enter .*[1-3] in Search box and press <Enter>
-Result: Cell 1,0,0 is selected
+Expected result: Cell 1,0,0 is selected
-Rating: [ ]
+- [ ] Test conducted and ok

 20. Edit -> Replace